Seven Down, Forty-three To Go

 And in this nation, that starts with the 43 states left to do their part.
 We have seven down, forty-three to go.

-Ashley Prout McAvey is a graduate in Environmental Biology of Yale College and a Master of Environmental Management (MEM) from the Yale School of Forestry and Environmental Studies.
+Ashley Prout McAvey is a graduate in Environmental Biology of Yale College and a Master of Environmental Management (MEM) from the the School of Forestry and Environmental Studies of Yale University.
 She first visited Africa when she was 16 and saw first-hand the devastation of human greed on a continent and its wildlife.
 She immediately fell in love with the beauty of the people, place, and wildlife there and she hopes the movement to ban ivory sales at the state level will continue swiftly.
 She feels indebted to the men and women who have died protecting the continent’s most majestic creatures and she is fueled by their sacrifice to spread awareness and action here in the United States, which is, sadly, still today one of the leading markets for ivory.

 Vermont For Wildlife is an all-volunteer, grassroots organization dedicated to educate and raise awareness about the importance of wildlife conservation in the State of Vermont through public policy and legislative action, founded by Ashley Prout McAvey.
 Its mission is to keep fighting for Vermont to join other states who has stood up against extinction.
+We support this local organization in defense of wildlife, and others like it, all over the United States and worldwide.

 Together, we must be #UnitedForWildlife to #AbolishWildlifeTrafficking worldwide #ForWildlifeFreedom everywhere they roam.